Our Services

 Hypnic headaches typically occur in adults ages 50 years and older.
 Hypnic headaches are characterized by dull or throbbing pain that usually lasts 15 minutes to 3 hours.
 Treatment options for hypnic headaches include indomethacin or caffeine.

-If you experience frequent headaches, it's important to talk to a healthcare provider to identify the cause and to find the right treatment for you.
+If you experience frequent headaches, you can use Ubie's free AI-powered symptom checker to help identify potential causes, and it's important to talk to a healthcare provider to find the right treatment for you.

 (References)